This post may contain affiliate links. Please see our disclosure policy.

 Other recipes you may enjoy:

-I like to consider myself the queen of quick and easy pasta dishes (a title I shall wear with pride) and have SO many recipes to share with you.
-If you want another nourishing veg-packed pasta, my Pasta in Green Sauce will be right up your street - although if you want something super creamy and indulgent, my Creamy Caramelised Leek Pasta with Gruyère is comfort on a plate (so is my Creamy Pesto Pasta which is so simple it can be on the table in under 15 minutes!).
-I also must give a mention to my delicious Tomato Butter Pasta - it is packed full of the sweet, juicy flavours of tomatoes in the silkiest sauce imaginable.
+IIf you want another nourishing veg-packed pasta, my Pasta in Green Sauce will be right up your street or my Creamy Caramelised Leek Pasta with Gruyère is comfort on a plate.
+Try my Creamy Pesto Pasta which is so simple it can be on the table in under 15 minutes, my Pistachio Pesto Pasta for a twist and my delicious Tomato Butter Pasta.

 Made this recipe and loved it?